-3. Use a messaging app that does not require data.
+1. Use a messaging app that does not require data.

 While many messaging apps use data, there are some that work similarly to a text message.
-Remind is a resource used by many schools to keep in touch with students and families and can be a great way to connect to your committee provided they have a cell phone and can receive text messages.
+Remind is a resource used by many schools to keep in touch with students and families.
+This can be a great way to connect to your committee provided members have cell phones and can receive text messages.

-4. Create a Phone Tree.
+2. Create a Phone Tree.